madmattp/ShikinhaBot/README.md

   As for the music commands, you will need to have a Lavalink server running.
 Download the Lavalink.jar [here](https://github.com/freyacodes/Lavalink/releases) (Note that you'll need at least Java 13 to run a Lavalink server) and copy the application.yml file present [here](https://github.com/freyacodes/Lavalink/blob/master/LavalinkServer/application.yml.example) and paste everything into the same folder your code is in.
 After you've downloaded everything, you can simply run the Lavalink server with the command ```java --jar Lavalink.jar```

-  Before you run the bot, make sure you've installed all the libs present in the "requirements.txt" file whit the command ```pip install -r requirements.txt```
+  Before you run the bot, make sure you've installed all the libs present in the "requirements.txt" file with the command ```pip install -r requirements.txt```
   Now that everything is set up, you can run your Shikinha Bot!
 Just run ```python Shikinha.py``` and have fun!

 ## Commands